MINDFul.jl: A Framework for Intent-driven Multi-Domain Network coordination: Conclusion

 \section{Conclusion}

 \verb|MINDFul.jl| is a Julia open-source library that facilitates research on \ac{MD} intent-driven IP-optical networks.
 It provides a way to develop experimental intent system architectures and customized algorithms, as well as evaluate them using simulations and visualizations.
-It fills a noticeable gap in the current openly-available tools.
-We believe that the modular architecture, together with Julia's attributes, like speed and dynamicity, can significantly help advance the adaptation of \ac{IBN} in modern \ac{MD} networks.
+We believe that the modular architecture, together with Julia's attributes such as speed and dynamicity, can significantly advance the adaptation of \ac{IBN} in modern \ac{MD} networks.